 To find out a bit more about the topic, check out our latest blog: Elearning portals: Wider learning reach, quicker business impact.

-Here’s a quick overview of the main differences and intended purposes to help you make up your mind.
+Here’s a quick overview of the main differences and intended purposes as well as two options to conder to help you make up your mind.